webdevelopersdiary/jamp/README.md

 	<Set name="url">jdbc:h2:filename;MODE=MYSQL</Set>

-Where you replace 'filename' with a relative path to a file (relative to pom.xml) or an absolute path to a file.
-Note that "mem:" has an extra ":" after it and "filename" does not.
+Where you replace 'filename' with a relative path to a file (relative to `pom.xml`) or an absolute path to a file.
+Note that `mem:` has an extra `:` after it and `filename` does not.
 For more information about the H2 JDBC URL see [H2's feature list](http://www.h2database.com/html/features.html#database_url).

 External MySQL database
 =======================
-If you want to connect to an external MySQL database, go to src/main/webapp/WEB-INF/web.xml and comment the following block:
+If you want to connect to an external MySQL database, go to `src/main/webapp/WEB-INF/web.xml` and comment the following block:

 	<init-param>